yk-liu/yk-liu.github.io/_posts/2019-01-16-Fiber-Bundles/2019-01-16-Fiber-Bundles.md

 ---
-title: Connections of Fiber Bundles
+title: Fiber Bundles
 categories: Topology
 edit: 2019-01-16
 status: Writing
 tags: Fiber Fiber-bundles Topology Berry's-Phase
 keywords:
-description: My study notes on Fiber bundles for Berry Phase.
+description: Fiber bundle is introduced with intuitive examples of pasta and pancakes, Berry phase and Calabi-Yau space.
+Structure group is introduced as a natural consequence of transition functions.
 ---

 $$